“Be wise today, so you don’t cry tomorrow.”E.A. Bucchianeri

 After about 15 minutes, I take my sandwich out and eat it slowly as if I were trying to extend my time in Bruxelles.
 If only.
 I make a quick Facebook video to upload later because I want to live in the moment.
 Between bites, sighs, and snapping pictures, another regret crept up on me.
 I hadn’t given myself enough time to enjoy Brussels to the fullest.
 Three days was shortchanging myself and disrespecting Belgium.
 I tried to slow down time again, by shutting off that nagging voice and allowed myself to take in the last few hours.

-With daylight burning and the evening approaching, I need to make my last hurrah count.
-I’m off to Saint-Gilles to freshen up before I head out back to Centre for a nightcap.
+With daylight burning and the evening approaches, I need to make my last hurrah count.
+I’m off to Saint-Gilles to freshen up before I head out back to the Centre for a nightcap.

-In Search of Gaufres, Chocolat Belge, Moules Frites
+In Search of Gaufres, Chocolat Belge, and Moules Frites

 I love waffles.
 Back home they are a staple of Sunday brunch.
 Without them, is it really brunch?
 Back on the metro, I get off a few stops early at Anneessens.
 I want to walk as much as possible and get one last look at this place.
 Each restaurant I walked by was filled with high spirited folks enjoying their evening brew.
 Somebody cranked it up to 11!
 I’m just looking for some moules frites that aren’t going to cost me more than my Airbnb rental.
 I walk around aimlessly and find the Grote Markt (Grand Place) by mistake.
 Imagine walking down an alley and suddenly being engulfed by lights and architecture.
 At that moment, I regretted leaving my camera back at the apartment, so I make do with my phone.
 The Grote Markt is littered with tourists, bien sûr, but it doesn’t deter from its beauty.
 I take my photos and move on.